LogoLogo

 Contact Us

-Marionette's Masthead Light and her Pig Stick, her Anchor/Riding Light * (and a Note About Mast Height and Bridge Clearance) updated October 22, 2011
+Masthead Light and Pig Stick, the Anchor/Riding Light * (and a Note About Mast Height and Bridge Clearance) - updated December 22, 2017

 At some point in the restoration/maintenance of small boats the issue of wiring in the mast comes up - the VHF radio whose range is affected by the antenna height, the masthead light for night cruising, dim visibility and anchoring, and foredeck lights for illumination on the foredeck for moving around up there at night.